DJDanl/cpp-docs.pt-br/docs/mfc/reference/cpane-class.md

 ### <a name="remarks"></a>Comentários

-As classes derivadas devem substituir este método.
+Classes derivadas devem substituir esse método.

 ##  <a name="canbedocked"></a>  CPane::CanBeDocked